kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 To maintain clarity and simplicity in rate limit configuration, only one RateLimit CR must match a workload.
 This ensures a single source of truth for rate limits.
 Each RateLimit CR includes a default bucket.
 Allowing multiple RateLimit CRs would require aggregating multiple default buckets, significantly increasing the complexity of the underlying EnvoyFilter and making the RateLimit CR behavior more difficult for users to understand.
-In some cases it might not even be possible to aggregate the default buckets.
+In some cases, it might not even be possible to aggregate the default buckets.
-Additionally, if there are additional buckets with `path` criteria in the RateLimit CR, they would also need to be merged into one Envoy configuration, further complicating the setup.
+Also, additional buckets with `path` criteria in the RateLimit CR must be merged into one Envoy configuration, which would further complicate the setup.
 During the evaluation, it was observed that configuring multiple Envoy routes with a LocalRateLimit filter led to unexpected behavior.
 Specifically, rate limit headers were added multiple times, and the HTTP status code `503` was returned instead of the expected `429` when a request was rate limited.

 The RateLimit CR allows to configure rate limiting on sidecar proxies and Istio Ingress Gateways.
-The workloads that should be rate limited are selected by the required `selectorLabels` field.
+The workloads that should be rate limited are selected by the required **selectorLabels** field.
-The `selectorLabels` field contains a map of labels that indicate a specific set of Pods on which the configuration should be applied.
+The **selectorLabels** field contains a map of labels that indicate a specific set of Pods on which the configuration should be applied.
 The selector labels are restricted to the namespace in which the RateLimit CR is present.
 Due to restrictions by Istio module, the Istio Ingress Gateway can only be deployed to the `istio-system` namespace and the user must create a